 There is a strong association between genetics and migraines.
-At least 80% of patients that experience migraines will have a first degree relative with the condition as well.
+At least 80% of patients who experience migraines will have a first-degree relative with the condition.
 Other causes include gender (with women being more at risk than men), increased stress, and smoking.

 Missing meals, sensitivity to certain chemicals and foods, caffeine or alcohol overuse, and fluctuating hormones are also thought to play a role.
 These triggers can also cause stomach pain, cramping, and nausea that some people refer to as abdominal migraines.

 A positive diagnosis can only be made based on family history and physical description of the symptoms.
 There is no blood test or other measure to diagnose migraines.
 A neurologist will normally ask about family members with the condition, your medical history, and any physical symptoms you are having.

 Some questions you may be asked include:

 - How many times in a week/month do these occur?